Greenwater, California: Copper and water

 Founded around a copper ore strike in 1905 the town of Greenwater was a short-lived Death Valley community.
 So dry was its region that water had to be hauled 28 miles into the town.
 The lucrative business of water barrel salesman fetched any entrepreneur $15 per barrel.

 Greenwater's many copper mining companies were first mentioned on public records on the 4th of May, 1906.
 The last mentioned copper company in record books was mentioned on the 1st of September, 1909.

-The copper companies in Greenwater failed due to the fact that there were so many different companies in such a small area (56 total listed).
+The copper companies in Greenwater failed because there were so many different companies in such a small area (56 total listed).
 Of the 56 different copper companies listed, four were exposed as fraudulent companies.
 This further points to the failure of the companies, since there was such congestion mixed in with fraudulent leaders, there was a fall in the companies.

 Eventually the town grew to 2,000 people and became known for a local magazine, The Death Valley Chuckwalla.
 The Death Valley Chuckwalla was the magazine which exposed fraudulent companies as stated in the previous paragraph.
 By 1909 the copper mining had collapsed without ever turning a profit and the residents left town for other areas.
 Today, there is nothing left of Greenwater.

 In 2000, the results of a study concerning the ecological recovery of the soil at Greenwater was reported.
 Robert Webb of the USGS compared the recovery of the soil at Skidoo, California with the recovery at Greenwater.
 He found that the soil at Skidoo recovered much more quickly than the soil at Greenwater because the soil at Skidoo was less than 4,000 years old whereas the soil at Greenwater was at least 100,000 years old.
 Webb stated that it took less time for the soil at Skidoo to recover to the earlier successional stage than the older soil at Greenwater.
 This research suggests that if the desert soil must be disturbed, then it is best to disturb younger soil sites.